 i have been lucky to work with an amazing group of coauthors over the years. this page is devoted some of them. when possible, i include links to each of their webpages, mention the problems in economics on which they work, and provide pictures of each of them.
 Just scroll down to see different coauthors.

 len mirman has been the biggest influence on my work in economics, and the greatest economist i have ever known. i met len while i was in grad school at purdue when he was giving a seminar, and i asked him a few questions about his talk over a beer or three at harry's chocolate shop, a wonderful place to drink in downtown west lafayette. as expected, he has absolutely no recollection of this meeting.

 i met len again in spring 1997, when he was visiting the economics department at asu. it was during that visit this time we started to work together on various projects pertaining to characterizing recursive equilibria in various dynamic general equilibrium models, as well some problems in dynamic games. since that time, i have worked with him on numerous projects, all of them coauthored with manjira datta and/or olivier morand.

-len has made seminal contributions in economics, including work in such diverse areas as stochastic growth, risk aversion, learning and experimentation, dynamic games, noisy traders and financial economics, envelope theorems, lattice programming, among other topics. simply put, in my view, he deserves a nobel prize.
+len has made seminal contributions in numerous fields of economics, including work in such diverse areas as stochastic growth, risk aversion, learning and experimentation, dynamic games, noisy traders and financial economics, envelope theorems, lattice programming, among other topics. simply put, in my view, he deserves a nobel prize.

-i always look forward to talking with len about economics, or anything else actually, usually over a nice bottle of virginia merlot (even when we are in paris), w/ all our conversations typically ending with each of us quoting long passages from the growing body of written work by his hero, and fellow virginian, thomas jefferson.
+i always look forward to talking with len about anything actually, usually over a nice bottle of virginia merlot (even when we are in paris), w/ all our conversations typically ending with each of us quoting long passages from the growing body of written work by his hero, and fellow virginian, thomas jefferson.